mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - Meg won 1st place in last year’s Walktober contest.
 - We hosted a group of 8th graders who are learning to code.

+(Sometimes it feels weird to use "1" instead of "one."
+Just go with your gut.)

-Numbers over three digits get commas:
+Numbers over 3 digits get commas:

 - 999
 - 1,000